mattermost/docs/source/configure/authentication-configuration-settings.rst

 .. include:: ../_static/badges/ent-pro-cloud-selfhosted.rst
   :start-after: :nosearch:

 Access the following configuration settings in the System Console by going to **Authentication > OAuth 2.0**.
+Settings for GitLab OAuth authentication can also be accessed under **Authentication > GitLab** in self-hosted deployments.

 .. note::